snimu/blog/contents/the-perfect-vlm/article.md

 > The [Janus Architecture](https://arxiv.org/abs/2410.13848v1).

+Let's go through the modifications one by one.

 ## Split the heads earlier, merge later

 To summarize [my previous article](https://snimu.github.io/2025/03/30/multi-layer-language-heads.html), the first transformer block (attention + MLP) approximately transforms the explicitly text-based representations into abstract ones, and the last layer transforms the abstract representation back into text-space.
 This is corroborated [here](https://x.com/jonasgeiping/status/1906667091324793307) by Jonas Geiping, co-author of [Scaling up Test-Time Compute with Latent Reasoning: A Recurrent Depth Approach](https://www.arxiv.org/abs/2502.05171) about looping a recurrent block.

 The obvious consequence of this is that modalities, which look very different when instantiated into text/images/..., will try to push the model towards producing a representation most fit for producing exactly that modality, as opposed to others.
 This leads to competition for resources inside the model.
-Putting a transformer block per modality between the model core and the decoders will reduce that competition, and projecting into an abstract space should have a similar effect.
+Putting a transformer block per modality between the model core and the decoders at the output will reduce that competition, and projecting into an abstract space at the input should have a similar effect.

+Since the article mentioned above, more evidence for my belief that modalities should be merged later and split earlier has emerged in the form of [Scaling Laws for Native Multimodal Models](http://arxiv.org/abs/2504.07951).
+The authors show that early fusion models work better than later fusion models, especially when using a Mixture of Experts (MoE) model.
+Importantly, they also show that the MoE model develops modality-specific experts, and does so *especially in the early and later layers*, not so much the middle layers, which I see as strong evidence for my claims.
+And while I'd of course also use a MoE model, I belief that merging late and splitting early gives even more separation, because the models each have their own Attention layer instead of just their own experts in the MLP.

 So the first modification that I would do to Janus is to merge inputs from different modalities later, and split their outputs earlier, like this: